List of designer drugs

 Designer drugs are structural or functional analogues of controlled substances that are designed to mimic the pharmacological effects of the parent drug while avoiding detection or classification as illegal.
 Many of the older designer drugs (research chemicals) are structural analogues of psychoactive tryptamines or phenethylamines but there are many other chemically unrelated new psychoactive substances that can be considered part of the designer drug group.
 Designer drugs can also include substances that are not psychoactive in effect, such as analogues of controlled anabolic steroids and other performance and image enhancing drugs (PIEDs), including nootropics, weight loss drugs and erectile dysfunction medications.
 The pharmaceutical activities of these compounds might not be predictable based strictly upon structural examination.
 Many of the substances have common effects while structurally different or different effects while structurally similar due to SAR paradox.
 As a result of no real official naming for some of these compounds, as well as regional naming, this can all lead to potentially hazardous mix ups for users.
 The following list is not exhaustive.

-Psychedelics

-A psychedelic substance is a psychoactive drug whose primary action is to alter cognition and perception.
-Psychedelics tend to affect and explore the mind in ways that result in the experience being qualitatively different from those of ordinary consciousness.
-The psychedelic experience is often compared to non-ordinary forms of consciousness such as trance, meditation, yoga, religious ecstasy, dreaming and even near-death experiences.

-Lysergamides

-Lysergamides are amide derivatives of the alkaloid lysergic acid.

-Tryptamines

-Drugs containing the tryptamine moiety are typically substrates for the serotonin receptors, in keeping with their close structural resemblance to serotonin, a neurotransmitter.
+Androgens

+Androgenic anabolic steroids have approved medical uses as well as illicit use as performance-enhancing drugs to build muscle mass and strength.
+Anabolic steroids that have been designed to evade detection in sport doping tests are known as "designer steroids".